Teenage star Haaland signs for Dortmund

+VARIOUS MORE OF PROMOTIONAL VIDEO UNKNOWN LOCATION (RECENT) (BVB - MUST COURTESY BVB) (MUTE) 4.

-ERLING HAALAND HOLDING BORUSSIA DORTMUND SHIRT ALONGSIDE DORTMUND CEO HANS-JOACHIM WATZKE LIVERPOOL, ENGLAND, UK (OCTOBER 1, 2019) (REUTERS - ACCESS ALL) 2.
+STILL PHOTO OF ERLING HAALAND HOLDING BORUSSIA DORTMUND SHIRT ALONGSIDE DORTMUND CEO HANS-JOACHIM WATZKE LIVERPOOL, ENGLAND, UK (OCTOBER 1, 2019) (REUTERS - ACCESS ALL) 5.

-HAALAND WITH THE MATCH BALL AFTER SCORING THREE GOALS AGAINST GENK LIVERPOOL, ENGLAND, UK (OCTOBER 1, 2019) (REUTERS - ACCESS ALL) 6.
+HAALAND WITH THE MATCH BALL AFTER SCORING THREE GOALS AGAINST GENK LIVERPOOL, ENGLAND, UK (FILE - OCTOBER 1, 2019) (REUTERS - ACCESS ALL) 9.

 (SOUNDBITE) (English) RED BULL SALZBURG HEAD COACH, JESSE MARSCH, ON SALZBURG'S 19-YEAR-OLD STRIKER ERLING BRAUT HAALAND, SAYING: "I think he's still so young.